Fellow .NET Users,

 Tony is a serial technology one-trepreneur with a strong background in software engineering.
 He identifies markets that are ripe for automation, builds creative and innovative solutions, then surround himself with teams who support and expand his vision.Sponsors:

-As global leader in professional solutions for IT, engineering and life sciences, Modis is designed to deliver agile end-to-end solutions for its customers, including professional staffing and consulting, project services, managed services, customized solutions, and outsourcing projects.
+Modis, soon to be Akkodis, is a global leader in professional solutions for IT, engineering and life sciences, Modis is designed to deliver agile end-to-end solutions for its customers, including professional staffing and consulting, project services, managed services, customized solutions, outsourcing projects and permanent placement.
 Part of the world ’s leading HR solutions partner, the Adecco Group, Modis empowers its associates, consultants, clients and candidates to connect smarter in a rapidly changing world of work through technology, innovation and international expertise.

 .NET User's Group Co-Leader